Santa Margarita Basinscadmin2019-01-03T00:13:31+00:00

 Santa Margarita Basin

 The boundaries of the Santa Margarita basin are derived from geologic boundaries.
-The lateral boundaries of the basin generally follow the definable limits of the stacked aquifers and are further defined by two faults that impede groundwater flow.
+The lateral boundaries of the basin generally follow the limits of the stacked aquifers and are further defined by two faults that impede groundwater flow.
 The lateral boundaries are further defined by two faults that impede groundwater flow: the Zayante Fault and the Ben Lomond Fault.
 The northwest corner of the proposed Santa Margarita Groundwater Basin is the intersection of the Zayante Fault and the Ben Lomond Fault.
 The basin boundary proceeds eastward from this intersection along the Zayante Fault to where the Butano sandstone meets the boundary of the existing Santa Cruz Purisima Formation Basin.

 The boundary then follows the boundary of the existing Santa Cruz Purisima Formation Basin westward to a granitic outcrop.
 From there, the basin boundary proceeds southwestward along the spine of the granitic high.
 At the southern end of the Santa Margarita Groundwater Basin, the basin boundary follows the contact between the Lompico sandstone and the Locatelli Formation to its intersection of the Ben Lomond fault.
 The basin boundary follows the trace of the Ben Lomond fault north to the intersection of the Zayante Fault and the Ben Lomond Fault.

 The San Lorenzo River is the most significant surface water component of the Santa Margarita Groundwater Basin.
 The river runs in or near the western edge of the Basin; sub-parallel to the Ben Lomond fault.
 Important tributaries to the river include Lompico Creek, Zayante Creek, Bean Creek and Carbonera Creek.
 Loch Lomond is a man-made lake on Newell Creek: a tributary of the San Lorenzo River.
 The lake is approximately 2.5 miles long with a width of about 1,500 feet (McPherson and Harmon, 1998).
 The southern half of the lake lies within the proposed Santa Margarita Groundwater Basin.
 Loch Lomond is owned by the City of Santa Cruz, and water impounded in the lake provides a significant portion of the water used by the City of Santa Cruz.